Questions and answers on the SNB's balance sheet

 -

-In certain circumstances, a central bank may have to draw on its currency reserves - for example to counteract a sharp and unwarranted depreciation of its country's currency.
+A central bank uses its currency reserves to counteract an excessive depreciation of its country's currency, for example.
 It can thereby combat a loss of value and the associated threat of inflation.
 In a small country like Switzerland with its internationally important financial centre, currency reserves are also important with regard to confidence.
 Having sufficient currency reserves indicates that the SNB is in a position to take far-reaching measures on its own, for example to overcome a crisis in the financial system.

 -